Maersk to lay off 2,000 in business shake-up, lifts outlook on improving demand

-COPENHAGEN (Reuters) - The world's biggest container shipping line, Maersk MAERSKb.CO, said on Tuesday demand was recovering faster than expected and lifted its earnings outlook, while also announcing plans to cut 2,000 jobs as it streamlines to cut costs.
+COPENHAGEN (Reuters) - The world’s biggest container shipping line, Maersk, said on Tuesday demand was recovering faster than expected and lifted its earnings outlook, while also announcing plans to cut 2,000 jobs as it streamlines to cut costs.

 Maersk, which handles about one in five containers shipped worldwide, said that though cargo volumes were still down on last year they had picked up more than forecast after falling sharply at the height of the coronavirus pandemic a few months ago.